lintol/technical-documentation/source/includes/_contribution.md

 # Contributing

 We love pull requests from everyone.
-By participating in this project, you agree to abide by the lintol [code of conduct].
-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+By participating in this project, you agree to abide by the Lintol [Contributor Code of Conduct](#code-of-conduct).
+When contributing to one of the project repositories, please first discuss the change you wish to make via issue, email, or any other method with the owners of the repository before making a change.

 * [Fork the repository](https://github.com/lintol/lintol-frontend)
 * Clone the repo - git clone https://github.com/your-username/lintol-frontend.git